Your pain isn’t the problem.

 Healing is the process whereby you create new cells to replace old cells that are worn out or damaged.
 The different tissues of the body heal at different rates relative to the blood supply to the tissue (blood carries nutrients which are the building blocks for new cells and oxygen which is the fuel used to turn the nutrients into new cells).
 Skin and muscle tissue repair quickly because of their plentiful blood supply; ligaments and tendons take a lot longer due to their poor blood supply.
 When a person takes longer to respond to chiropractic care it reflects that they’ve probably damaged ligaments and tendons rather than their pain being due to either muscle damage or simply adverse pressure.

 Each time that I adjust you I’m fine-tuning your body to work better, creating an environment whereby it can be more effective and efficient at, among other things, healing.
-Typically I expect to start to see objective improvements (changes in how your body works) in 1-2 appointments and subjective improvements (changes in how you feel) in 1-4 appointments.
+Typically I expect to start to see objective changes (changes in how your body works) and subjective changes (changes in how you feel) within the first month.
 The rate at which change is seen (how much and how fast) depends upon:

 What’s going on within you